JTCyberTech/Cybersecurity-Home-Labs/Guided-Labs/Bryson-Payne/Virtual Machine Networking Configuration.md

 5. Name: Put the private network that we created before

-6. Do the same to Windows VM too
+6. Do the same to Windows VM and the BrysonPayne's Metaspolitable2 too

 7. Log in Kali Linux VM and use the CLI
 - type: ip a to check the IP Address if it's on 10.0.3